 This exercise targets muscle groups throughout your body which includes the rectus abdonominis especially the lower abs.
 It also targets the hip flexors as the abdominal muscles are used isometrically to support the body during the motion, and it targets the obliques and the quadriceps.

-There are a variety of leg raises that you can do, depending on your physical condition and the level of intensity that you’re seeking for a workout.
+There are a variety of ways that you can do this exercise, depending on your physical condition and the level of intensity that you’re seeking for a workout.
 The lying leg raises are for those who is at the beginner’s level, but for those who cannot perform this variation, a regression exercise for this would be the lying knee raises.
 Individuals that are more advanced with core exercises, do not worry, this article will cover other variations that will benefit you also.
 Different variations that will be mentioned in this article includes:

 You will begin this exercise by lying flat onto the ground with your legs stretched in front of you.
 Keep your feet together and position your palms by your side to stabilise your body.
 Keep your toes pointed at all times.
 You can use a yoga, exercise mat or a carpet for support and comfort.